Menu

 Physical Development

-Staff provide lots of different resources for pupils to grasp, hold and explore such as playdough, collage, finger paint, spoons, brushes, tweezers, pegs, shells, etc, to develop and strengthen their fine motor skills.
-Pupils will have daily opportunities to develop their gross motor skills using the bikes, large outdoor equipment and large mark making equipment.
-They will be learning to move confidently in a variety of ways such as running, jumping and climbing using the play equipment.
-This will help your children to develop core strength and strong bodies.
+Staff provide lots of resources for pupils to grasp, hold and explore such as playdough, collage, finger paint, spoons, brushes, tweezers, pegs, threading games, etc, to develop and strengthen their fine motor skills in preparation for writing.
+Pupils also have daily opportunities to develop their gross motor skills using bikes, scooters, large mark making and outdoor equipment.

 Literacy